 Wearable technology turned out to be not so wearable.
 Fitbit voluntarily recalled its wristband activity trackers after 1.7% of Fitbit Force wearers complained of skin rashes.
 The company blamed allergic reactions triggered by the nickel in the device or the adhesive that holds its band together.

-Deutsche Bank cuts US operations.
-Deutsche Bank unveiled a plan to cut its US balance sheet from $400 billion to around $300 billion (paywall) by moving some of its American business to Europe and Asia after the Federal Reserve imposed new regulations on foreign banks in the US.
+to cut its US balance sheet from $400 billion to around $300 billion (paywall) by moving some of its American business to Europe and Asia after the Federal Reserve imposed new regulations on foreign banks in the US.

 Quartz obsession interlude

 Tim Fernholz on whether the capture of the world’s most powerful drug trafficker will change anything.
 “Guzmán has been a top target for so long—certainly since 2001, when he escaped detention in a prison laundry cart—because of how good he is at his job.
 His life’s work has been to build the Sinaloa cartel into the world’s most efficient drug business, with billion-dollar revenues to rival Western blue-chip companies; he earned comparisons to CEOs for mastering the art of supply chain management, exploiting the massive demand for illegal drugs in the United States and Europe.
 He’s a key example of of the power of so-called “deviant globalization.”
 But it’s precisely this level of sophistication that has experts predicting the Sinaloa cartel will survive its mastermind’s detention; if Guzman is is the Steve Jobs of coke, he probably groomed a Tim Cook to take his place.”
 Read more here.

 News organizations’ tirade against bias is failing readers.
 Facts are meaningless and boring without the context of “intelligent bias.”